MTC articles

 Tools, team, technology: Incorporating Variables to Transform Your Practice

 “Have you ever critically examined your delivery of care model?
 The standard model can be time and labour intensive, and subject the practitioner to strain and fatigue – limiting work capacity and, therefore, income capacity.
-What if you were to unpack the variables involved in your delivery of care model, and cross-reference with the patient experience and desired practitioner outcomes? …read full article
+What if you were to unpack the variables involved in your delivery of care model, and cross-reference with the patient experience and desired practitioner outcomes? – Massage Therapy Canada, Summer 2016.
+Read the article

-Also of interest, Design Longevity into Your RMT Practice in MTT, pages 21-24.
+Also, Design Longevity into Your RMT Practice in Massage Therapy Today, pages 21-24.

 RMT Working Agreements: Let’s Come to Fair Terms